-The Beam is available in grey and gold, standard accessories in the box include: a Type-C USB to Apple Lightning cable, a Type-C USB to Type C USB cable, a Type-C USB to Type-A USB for connectivity between the Whistle and the source which can be your Apple or Android smartphone or PCs running Mac OS as well as Windows 7 or 10.
+The Beam is available in grey and gold, standard accessories in the box include: a Type-C USB to Apple Lightning cable, a Type-C USB to Type C USB cable, a Type-C USB to Type-A USB for connectivity between the Beam and the source which can be your Apple or Android smartphone or PCs running Mac OS as well as Windows 7 or 10.

-When designing the Beam, Audirect implemented the ES9118 SABRE HiFi System-On-Chip (SoC) from ESS, a 32-bit, 2-channel audio digital-to-analog converter (DAC) integrated with amplifier and output switch designed for audiophile-grade applications as well as three crystal oscillators which includes two extremely low jitter for internal clock base rates range of 44.1 kHz and 48 kHz and one for the embedded system.
+When designing the Beam, Audirect implemented the ES9118 SABRE HiFi System-On-Chip (SoC) from ESS, a 32-bit, 2-channel audio digital-to-analogue converter (DAC) integrated with amplifier and output switch designed for audiophile-grade applications as well as three crystal oscillators which includes two extremely low jitter for internal clock base rates range of 44.1 kHz and 48 kHz and one for the embedded system.

 With the ES9118, the Beam has the ability to decode audio formats of up to 384 kHz/32-bit resolution PCM, as well as native DSD decoding of up to DSD128 which the DAC/Amp is able to deliver using a third-party module in place of Apple’s LAM.

 Audirect’s decision to use the third party module allowed the company to deliver a hi-res audio product, it is not without compatibility issues; the most irritating one is the one relating to system notifications which totally disrupts one’s enjoyment of music, it can, however, be mitigated by enabling the silent switch which sets audio notifications off.